Vijithaa-2005/PowerBIproject/README.md

             ('online_sales_dataset'[Net Income]*'online_sales_dataset'[ExchangeRate]))
     )

-Step 17 : Create a Newcolumn named Profit in USD convert the currency to Dollars
+Step 17 : Create a Newcolumn named ShippingCost in USD convert the currency to Dollars

 for creating NewColumn following DAX expression was written;